ice-fly/SnowDrift/README.md

 SnowDrift
 =========

-Bukkit plugin to offer extra customization of snow behavior, including drifting, falling through trees, etc
+Bukkit plugin to offer extra customization of snow behavior, including drifting, falling through trees, etc.
+Settings can be customized to be biome specific.